Seacoast Tours of Freeport FAQ

 Q: What is the cancellation policy?

-A: There is a 24-hour cancellation policy for Seacoast Tours of Freeport.
-If a person cancels a trip before 24 hours from the trip start, a full refund will be issued.
-If bad weather cancels the trip, a full refund will also be issued or the trip will be re-booked, if the guest so desires.
+A: There is a 72-hour cancellation policy for Seacoast Tours of Freeport.
+If a passenger cancels a trip 72 hours prior to the trip start, a full refund will be issued.
+Between 72 and 48 hours a 50% refund will be issued.
+Less than 48 hours there will be a 0% refund.
+If there is bad weather and the captain cancels the trip, you will be notified and a full refund will be issued or the trip will be re-booked, if the guest so desires.

 Q: What if I need to change my reservation?